 NOTE: This furnace is equipped with an ignition device which automatically lights the burner.
-Do not try to light the burner by hand.
+Do not try to light the burner by hand

-- 5. Move the furnace gas valve manual control to the OFF position. - 6.
-Wait five minutes then smell for gas.
+5. Move the furnace gas valve manual control to the OFF position.

+- 6. Wait five minutes then smell for gas.
 Be sure check near the floor as some types of gas are heavier than air. - 7.
-If you smell gas after five minutes, immediately follow the safety instructions in the Safety Considerations on page 3 of this manual.
+If you smell gas after five minutes, immediately follow the Safety Instructions on page 5 of this manual.
 If you do not smell gas after five minutes, move the furnace gas valve manual control to the ON position. - 8.
 Replace the burner compartment door. - 9.
 Open the manual gas shutoff valve external to the furnace. - 10.
 Turn on the electrical power to the furnace. - 11.
 Adjust the thermostat to a setting above room temperature. - 12.
 After the burners are lit, set the thermostat to desired temperature.